aalemayhu/cantera/README.md

 tried to structure everything in small groups, explained below with clickable links for your convenience ;)

-- [Storage](cantera/Storage) - wrapper to read / write JSON from application sandbox
+- [Storage](cantera/Storage) - wrapper to read / write JSON from / to application sandbox
 - [Networking](cantera/Networking/) - contains URLSession wrapper functions to fetch the JSON payload, download images, endpoints, and image cache handling.
 - [Extensions](cantera/Extensions/) - extensions to UIColor and String for convenience
 - [Controller](cantera/Controller) - the view controllers used in the app